Diffuse midline glioma

-Diffuse midline glioma (DMG), H3K27 altered, previously called diffuse intrinsic pontine glioma (DIPG) is a fatal tumour that arises in the brainstem; most commonly in the pons or thalamus.
+Diffuse midline glioma, H3 K27-altered (DMG) is a tumour that arises in midline structures of the brain, most commonly the brainstem, thalamus and spinal cord.
+When located in the pons it is also known as diffuse intrinsic pontine glioma (DIPG).

 DMG is believed to be caused by genetic mutations that cause epigenetic changes in cells of the developing nervous system, resulting in a failure of the cells to properly differentiate.
-Currently, the standard of care is fractionated external beam radiotherapy, as the tumour location precludes surgery, and chemotherapy has shown to be ineffective, however the estimated survival post-diagnosis remains only 9-15 months.
+Currently, the standard of care is fractionated external beam radiotherapy, as the tumour location precludes surgery, and chemotherapy has shown to be ineffective.
+However, the estimated survival post-diagnosis remains only 9–15 months.
+DMGs primarily affect children: the median age of diagnosis is around 6-7 years old.

+Current understanding has shown several genes are involved in the pathology of the glioma.
+The pathology is resistant to treatment, suggesting that a major driver is that cellular apoptosis mechanisms are disabled.

 Diagnosis

 Like most brainstem tumors, diagnosing diffuse intrinsic pontine glioma usually involves non-invasive brain imaging like MRI, in addition to neurologic physical exam.
 Biopsies and other procedures are very uncommon.
 Similar to DIPG, diffuse midline gliomas (DMG) often fall into similar categories for both diagnosis and treatment as DIPG and are often categorized together.
 More recently, biopsies are performed so that the best option for clinical trials can be chosen.

-In studies resulting from the DIPG/DMG Registry and in connection with the DIPG/DMG Collaborative, statistics reveal that approximately 150–300 patients are diagnosed with DIPG in the USA per year, the median age of patients with DIPG is approximately 6–7 years old and the male/female ratio of DIPG patients is 1:1.
+In studies resulting from the DIPG/DMG Registry and in connection with the DIPG/DMG Collaborative, statistics reveal that approximately 150–300 patients are diagnosed with DIPG in the USA per year, the median age of patients with DIPG is approximately 6–7 years old, and the male/female ratio of DIPG patients is 1:1.